View across a London residential district showing a mix of Victorian terraces, mansion blocks, and converted flats stretching to the horizon.

 1

 On price.
-Ask for the price of the property type you would actually buy, not the area average.
+Ask for the median of the property type you would actually buy, not the area headline.

 2